rocky-linux/documentation/docs/guides/cms/chyrp_lite.md

 vi /etc/caddy/Caddyfile
 ```

-Add the following to your Caddyfile:
+Add the following to your `Caddyfile`:

 ```bash
 your.domain.name {